Successful completion of an introductory course in linguistics, with basic knowledge of phonological, morphological and syntactic terminology

 Mode of instruction

-A resit of the final exam will be organized.
+A resit of the final exam is possible.

 Inspection and feedback